NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Crystalline Cloud.md

 **Prerequisites** Crystalline Dust
 * * *
-When you use [[Feats/Crystalline Dust|Crystalline Dust]], you can spend one additional action to disperse the motes as a 10-foot-radius cloud centered on you instead of as haze; the activity gains the concentrate trait.
+When you use [[Crystalline Dust|Crystalline Dust]], you can spend one additional action to disperse the motes as a 10-foot-radius cloud centered on you instead of as haze; the activity gains the concentrate trait.

 All creatures within the cloud become [[Conditions/Concealed|Concealed]], and all creatures outside the cloud become concealed to creatures within it.